 - 1. Do not shower, wash, or change your clothes. - 2.
 Do not brush your teeth. - 3.
-Preserve any evidence such as clothing, used condoms, towels, tissue or other items which may be useful for investigation purposes.

-- 4. If the incident occurs on campus, contact 911, then Campus Security at (334) 318-0533.
+Preserve any evidence such as clothing, used condoms, towels, tissue or other items which useful for investigation purposes. - 4.
+If the incident occurs on campus, contact 911, then Trenholm Campus Police at 334-420-4367 or 334-523-7480.
 If the incident occurs off campus, contact 911. - 5.
 Seek medical attention immediately.
 Dialing 911 can assist in seeking medical attention. - 6.
 Seek counseling to assist with mental and emotional trauma.
 Information concerning counseling services available through various agencies can be obtained in the Office of Student Affairs at 334-420-4316.